tayyibgondal/Web_Crawler/README.md

 # The Information Safari - Web Crawler and Search Engine

-The Information Safari is a web crawler and search engine designed to navigate the internet, collecting valuable information and enabling basic search functionalities.
+The Information Safari is a web crawler and search engine designed to navigate the internet for collecting valuable information and enabling basic search functionalities.

 ## Overview